12 Top-Rated Things to Do in Winthrop, WA

 North Cascades is one of Washington's best parks for a reason.
-The jagged peaks of this northern mountain range catch the eye like no others in the nation.
+The jagged peaks of this northern mountain range catch the eye like no other in the nation.
 The highway lends access to the park on a seasonal basis, typically between May and November (dependent on snow conditions).

 Some of the park's most stunning features are a short drive from Winthrop.
 The incredible views presented by Ross and Diablo Lakes are approximately 60 miles west.
 Several other scenic roadside perspectives line the route.
 And the North Cascades Visitor Center is nine miles west of Diablo Lake.
-The visitor center is a great place to visit for more information about the area.
+The Visitor Center is a great place to visit for more information about the area.

 6. Skate the Day Away at the Winthrop Rink

-Once known as Winthrop Ice & Sports Rink, the Winthrop Rink has provided a fun place to gather in the winter since 2007.
+Once known as Winthrop Ice & Sports Rink, Winthrop Rink has provided a fun place to gather in the winter since 2007.
 This NHL-sized ice rink is situated along the Susie Stephens Trail, on the other side of the Spring Creek Bridge from town.
 It's an outdoor rink, and one of the most aesthetic aspects of the facility is the towering Mt.
 Gardner in the background.